apacha/CVC-MUSCIMA/README.md

 The provided Python 3 script is capable of automatically aligning the Writer-Identification and Staff-Removal datasets, that are currently slightly misaligned.

+Some additional explanations are available in my [blog entry](https://alexanderpacha.com/2018/01/29/aligning-images-an-engineers-solution/).

 # License

 Published under MIT License,